mathaou/showcase/public/files/post3.md

 ## 10 Jan 2020
 ### Filtering for correct DNS entry, too!

-This post is going to be short.
-It's mostly for my own/ future use (provided my setup is the same), but I suppose the principal of the lesson I learned is applicable elsewhere, too.
+This post is going to be short - It's mostly for my own/ future use (provided my setup is the same), but I suppose the principal of the lesson I learned is applicable elsewhere, too.

 I wanted incoming traffic to be HTTPS because I spent a while learning how to create SSL certs for the website.
 But the domain is only valid if it uses a specific URL, so here's what I came up with.